lysa-on-git/lysa-on-git/README.md

 ## HEY THERE AND WELCOME !! 👋

-<h2 align="center">I'm a Cybersecurity student and a cloud and DevOps enthusiast.<br>Well, I do some game development too 😁</h2>
+<h2 align="center">I'm a Cybersecurity student and a cloud and DevOps enthusiast.<br>Well, I sometimes do game development too for fun 😁</h2>

 ###